RFanGit/arknights_autorecruit_bot/README.md

 # Recruitment Bot

 This is an automated recruitment bot that performs recruitment targetting an operator specified by the user.
+It is helpful for using expedited plans to target specific robots or five star operators.

 It connects with an emulator via adb and uses OCR to determine the optimal tags for the character, and inputs them in before expediting.

 ## Features
 - Automates recruitment tasks based on tags and priorities.